 BAD BUGS IN SPRING ON RISE WITH FULL FORCE

-Carpenter Ants: These are the big (large) black ants you see roaming around on the outside and inside of your home.
-You don’t see the normal trailing with these ants that you do with some of the other ants.
-These ants like sweets and like to shred the wood in your home, creating Frass (saw dust like material).
-This is how they get their name, they leave frass around in piles, looks like someone has sawed a piece of wood.
-Carpenter ants in Kansas City can cause damage like termites do.
-Although Carpenter ants do not eat wood like termites do, they shred the wood creating gallies with a smooth appearance.
-Treating around the trees in your yard and treating around the outside of the house and inside can cut down on the populations that affect your structure.
-If after you have done a treatment to your home and the Carpenter ants do not go away should you call our office to schedule an appointment to take care of the problem at 816-452-5960.
-Carpenter ants can also be a sign of excess moisture in and around your home, check for leaks, clogged gutters and piled up debris around your home.
+Carpenter Ants: These are the big (large) black ants you see roaming around outside and inside your home.
+You don’t see the regular trailing with these ants.
+You do with some other ants.
+These ants like sweets and like to shred the wood in your home, creating Frass (sawdust-like material).
+This is how they get their name.
+They leave Frass around in piles, and it looks like someone has sawed a piece of wood.
+Although Carpenter ants do not eat wood like termites, they shred the wood creating gallies with a smooth appearance.
+Carpenter ants in Kansas City can cause damage as termites do.